 Most banks also do not review subsequent applications for the next 6 to 12 months from the last application submitted date.
 If your business loan application is declined across several banks, that could derail your plans.

-An SME loan consultancy firm will be in a position to help you as they are aware of the type of query that can be raised by banks.
+A SME loan consultant will be in a position to help you as they are aware of the type of query that can be raised by banks.

 You can make the process of getting a loan simpler if you follow a few simple steps: